 Aric Samuel joined the Coker staff in July of 2013, serving as assistant men's basketball coach.
 He also runs the day-to-day operations of the Harris E. and Louise H. DeLoach Center, a 71,000 square-foot athletics facility.
 He was promoted to head men's basketball coach in March of 2016.

-In his first year assisting the men Samuel helped guide the Cobras to a record of 15-13.
+In his first year assisting the men, Samuel helped guide the Cobras to a record of 15-13.
 The Cobras made their fifth straight postseason appearance, advancing all the way to the semifinals of the SAC Men's Basketball Tournament.
 Individually, Julian Nelson received All-SAC Honorable Mention honors, Jonathon Gardner was a Capital One Academic All-District selection and Gardner, Gabriel Mens and Eren Moses were named to the NABC Honor Court.
 As a team, the Cobras recieved the NABC Team Academic Excellence Award.

 Samuel comes to Coker after eight seasons as the head boys basketball coach for Hartsville High School, where he compiled a record of 125-47.
 He led the Red Foxes to back-to-back Class 3A state titles the past two seasons, with a 65-62 victory over Eastside High School in March that capped a 28-1 season in 2012-13.